-For purposes of family and medical leave, the definition of family is limited to spouse, parent, son or daughter, and next of kin.
-The definition of these are found in Policy DECA (LEGAL).
+For purposes of the Family and Medical Leave Act (FMLA), the definitions of spouse, parent, son or daughter, and next of kin are found in DECA (LEGAL).

 Medical Certification.
 Any employee, who is absent more than five consecutive days because of a personal or family illness, must submit a medical certification from a qualified health care provider confirming the specific dates of the illness, the reason for the illness, and-in the case of personal illness-the employee's fitness to return to work.